Lesson 6.9

 Quality Counts

-Of course, not all PE programs are automatically good PE programs.
-In 2018 a provocative study examined the unintended negative effects of a middle-school PE program in Texas.
-It found evidence of increased disciplinary incidents and reduced attendance.
+Of course, not all P.E. programs are good.
+In 2018, a provocative study examined the unintended negative effects of a middle-school program in Texas.
+About one out of five students reported being bullied once per week or more, and the playground is a classic location for conflict to erupt.
+The study found evidence of increased disciplinary incidents and reduced attendance.
 It makes some sense.
-About one out of five students report being bullied once per week or more, and the playground is a classic location for conflict to erupt.
-If they feel uncomfortable or unsafe, some students stay home.
+If students feel uncomfortable or unsafe, some will stay home.

 Next Steps